ziakhan110/flutter_blue_printer/example/README.md

 # blue_printer_example

-Demonstrates how to use the blue_printer plugin.
+Demonstrates how to use the flutter_blue_printer plugin.

 ## Getting Started